 A good propane forge is the heart of any blacksmithing or bladesmithing setup.
 Get it wrong and you're fighting your equipment every session — too cold, uneven heat, wasted fuel.
 Get it right and the work flows.
-We tested and researched the top propane forges on the market to give you a straight answer on what's worth your money in 2026, whether you're just starting out or building a serious shop.
+We tested and researched the top propane forges on the market to give you a straight answer on what's worth your money, whether you're just starting out or building a serious shop.

 Quick Picks